-Emily and Pierce took a break because they were stuck in the loop of an on-again-off-again relationship.
-However, Pierce kept calling Emily every couple of days because he felt lonely and did not know how to live a life without her in it.
-Emily never got the time to ponder upon their issues and broke up with Pierce even though she didn’t want to.
+Emily and Pamela took a break because they were stuck in the loop of an on-again-off-again relationship.
+However, Pamela kept calling Emily every couple of days because she felt lonely and did not know how to live a life without her in it.
+Emily never got the time she needed to process their issues, and she broke up with Pamela even though she didn’t want to.

-We would advise you to not be like Pierce.
+Do you get over an on-again-off-again relationship?
+You can, but it’s hard and its memories linger for a long, long time.
+So, we would firmly advise you to not be like Pamela.
 If you have decided to take a break, stick to it.
-On-again-off-again relationships are toxic, you do not want to make it worse by poking your partner only to find yourself ending up in a breakup whereas your relationship could have been successful in the long run.
+On-again-off-again relationships are toxic, you do not want to make it worse by poking your partner only to find yourself going through a breakup.

 Making a decision like this is not easy, especially if you are in a back-and-forth relationship.
 You keep going back to your partner for a reason and after a point, you stop seeing things with clarity.

 For the same reason, you need to talk to someone you trust about your issues.
 If you feel your friends or relatives won’t understand, talk to a therapist.
 They will be able to provide you with a third-person perspective without any judgment.

 7. When nothing works out, it is time to end the relationship

 Say, you have tried talking to your partner.
 You have even talked to someone you trust, but nothing seems to be working out.
 In that case, you need to end the relationship once and for all, even if you have a history and even if you truly love the person.